DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 #### 13.2 Video Captioning tools
 Find more [information and reviews of free video captioning tools](https://blog.amara.org/2018/05/02/11-free-tools-to-make-your-captioning-process-easier-in-2018/#sco).
 A summary of some of the findings:
-* **Google Doc Voice-typing Tool(combined with Soundflower)** - super easy to use, however, the accuracy of using microphone input might be affected by the surrounding noise.
+* **Google Doc Voice-typing Tool(combined with Soundflower)**
+ Super easy to use, however, the accuracy of using microphone input might be affected by the surrounding noise.
 A way to get around this problem is to use Soundflower.
 It's about 85% accurate and supports multiple languages and accents
+* **Amara**
-* **Amara** - directly syncs your subtitles with YouTube, Vimeo, Facebook and Twitter without extra steps of download/upload (if you own the channel) and easy to use for collaborative translation after captioning.
+ Directly syncs your subtitles with YouTube, Vimeo, Facebook and Twitter without extra steps of download/upload (if you own the channel) and easy to use for collaborative translation after captioning.
 Used by TED and Udacity.
-* **YouTube Automatic Subtitles** - It’s also super easy to use.
+* **YouTube Automatic Subtitles**
+ It’s also super easy to use.
 If your video is in English, they will start the auto-captioning at the time you upload your video.

 **Accuracy of speech recognition**
 Speech recognition accuracy can be as high as 90% when your video has one person in a quiet location speaking clearly using simple terms.
 In these cases, you should still allow time for cleaning up the file because even at the high quality level of 90%, this still means one in every ten words is wrong and that can grossly impact comprehension.

 ## 14. Sources